makkus/freckles_website/pages/02.blog/data-centric-environment-management/item.md

     lets_encrypt_email: makkus@frkl.io
 ```

-We add a generic section about who should own the data (which will also determine the user `nginx` runs under).
+We add a generic section (always called '`freckle`') about who should own the data (which will also determine the user `nginx` runs under).
 We leave the port as '80', the adapter will automatically create a vhost configuration to forward all traffic to the default https port (443) if configured to use https.
 The adapter is written in a way that, if it encounters the `lets_encrypt_email` variable with a string other than 'none', it'll use that value as email address and request a https certificate for the domain specified from the "Let's encrypt" service.
 In addition, it'll setup a cron job that makes sure that certificate will be re-newed before it expires.

 So, that was that.
 I hope all that made at least a tiny bit of sense to anybody other than myself...